Universebenzene/benzene-overlay/dev-python/README.md

 dev-python/astropy           | 2.0.16; 3.0.5; 3.1.2; 4.2   | Build with system libs.
 Tests phase runs OK.
 See [here](https://github.com/Universebenzene/benzene-overlay/tree/master/dev-python/astropy#note-for-astropy) for more details
 dev-python/astropy-helpers   | 2.0.11; 3.0.2; 3.1.1; 4.0.1 | With patches for better doc building.
 Same as the [AUR](https://aur.archlinux.org/packages/python-astropy-helpers/) ones
 dev-python/pytest-astropy    | 0.8.0                       | Test plugins for astropy.
-Dependencies are also in this overlay but not list in this table dev-python/sphinx-astropy    | 1.2                         | Old version of astropy related doc modules.
-Better use the one in [science](https://wiki.gentoo.org/wiki/Project:Science) overlay instead dev-python/sphinx-asdf       | 0.1.0\_rc8                  |
+Dependencies are also in this overlay but not list in this table dev-python/sphinx-astropy    | 1.3                         | Modules for building docs of astropy related packages.
+Dependencies are also in this overlay but not list in this table dev-python/sphinx-asdf       | 0.1.0\_rc8                  |
 dev-python/aplpy             | 1.1.1; 2.0.3                | Other overlays might needed for newest version.
 See [here](https://github.com/Universebenzene/benzene-overlay/tree/master/dev-python/aplpy#note-for-aplpy) for details
 dev-python/asdf              | 2.7.1; 2.7.2                | Disable `network-sandbox` FEATURE to use intersphinx linking in doc building